JesseCoretta/go-stackage/README.md

 //
 // To run the actual String method, we need to first CAST the custom
 // type (r, MyStack) to a bonafide stackage.Stack instance as shown
 // here.
-Unlike the above example, this is/ NOT "pseudo code" and will
+Unlike the above example, this is NOT "pseudo code" and will
 // compile just fine.
 //
 // Repeat as needed for other methods that may be used.